rveciana/BasemapTutorial/docs/plotting_data.rst

 * x and y are matrices of the same size as *u* and *v* data, containing the positions of the elements in the map coordinates.
 	* `As the docs explain <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.streamplot>`_, x and y must be evenly spaced.
 This mean that when the original values come from a different projection, the data matrix must be re-projected, and the x and y matrices re-calculated, as you can see in the example.
 	* To calculate an evenly spaced grid, the method :ref:`makegrid` can be used.
 It's better to use the *returnxy=True* attribute to get the grid in the map projection units.
+* u and v are the left-right and up-down magnitudes
+	* Note that they are NOT in north-south ans west-east.
+If the input projection has non-cylindrical projections (those other than cyl, merc, cyl, gall and mill), the u and v should be rotated, using :ref:`rotate_vector` or :ref:`transform_vector` methods
-* u and v are the x and y velocities.
-The dimensions must be the same as *x* and *y*
+	* The dimensions must be the same as *x* and *y*
 * color can set the same color for the streamlines, or change depending of the data:
 	* If the value is a scalar, all the streamlines will have the indicated color, depending on the colormap
 	* If the value is an array of the same size as data (the module of the wind in the example), the color will change according to it, using the color map